 Many cosmetic brands use parabens as preservatives to help prevent fungi and bacteria from growing in or on the deodorant or other products.
 While they are effective at their job, parabens have also been known to mimic estrogen in your body’s cells.
 Parabens can be absorbed through the skin, which puts this ingredient close to the estrogen-sensitive tissue of the breast, potentially increasing the risk of breast cancer in both men and women.

 Personal care products use phthalates in combination with other ingredients to make them more flexible.
 Phthalates can also help fragrances stick to your skin and last longer.
 However, these compounds may also mess with the way your body produces certain hormones.
 Some studies suggest that exposure to phthalates can create problems with the reproductive system, causing infertility in men or impairing fetal development in pregnant women.

 While scientists are constantly conducting research on the harmful ingredients in your deodorant, it’s always better to be safe than sorry.
 Why choose chemicals and other artificial ingredients when you can use a safe, all-natural deodorant instead?
-The next time you replace your deodorant, make the healthy choice for yourself and the environment by buying plastic-free deodorant from Island Deodorant.
+The next time you replace your deodorant, make the healthy choice for yourself and the environment by buying an organic deodorant that is also plastic-free deodorant from Island Deodorant.